Kara Young (actress): Career

 Young joined the LAByrinth Theater Company in 2017.
-She has appeared off-Broadway in plays such as NSangou Njikam's Syncing Ink, Jonathan Payne's The Revolving Cycles Truly and Steadily Roll'd, Stephen Adly Guirgis's Halfway Bitches Go Straight To Heaven (a LAByrinth co-production), Jeff Augustin's The New Englanders, and C.A.
+She has appeared off-Broadway in plays such as NSangou Njikam's Syncing Ink, Jonathan Payne's The Revolving Cycles Truly and Steadily Roll'd, Stephen Adly Guirgis's Halfway Bitches Go Straight to Heaven (a LAByrinth co-production), Jeff Augustin's The New Englanders, and C.A.
 Johnson's All the Natalie Portmans.
 A New York Times review of her starring role in All the Natalie Portmans said that Young "can fit what feels like a mountain of blood, heart, sinew and febrile emotional response into a frame that can't stretch past five feet".
 Young often plays characters much younger than herself, adolescents or even preadolescents, aided by her small size and wide-set eyes.

 In November 2021, Young made her Broadway debut at the Hayes Theater playing a single mother, Letitia, in Lynn Nottage's play Clyde's.
 The Times called her performance "superb".
 At the 75th Tony Awards, she was nominated for Best Featured Actress in a Play for Clyde's.

 In 2022, Young played a caregiver, Jess, in Martyna Majok's play Cost of Living at the Samuel J. Friedman Theatre on Broadway.
 At the 76th Tony Awards, she was again nominated for Best Featured Actress in a Play for Cost of Living.
 In 2023 she portrayed Lutiebell Gussie Mae Jenkins in the revival of the Ossie Davis play Purlie Victorious on Broadway, for which she won the Tony Award for Best Featured Actress in a Play in 2024.
 In 2025 she won the Best Featured Actress in a Play Tony Award for her work in Purpose, which made her the first black performer to win acting Tony Awards consecutively.
-Because she was previously nominated for that award, she was also the first black performer to get four (and also to get three) consecutive Tony nominations.
+Because she was previously nominated for that award, she was also the first black performer to get four consecutive Tony nominations.

+In 2026, Young joined the cast of the Broadway revival of Proof as Claire, starring alongside Ayo Edebiri and Don Cheadle at the Booth Theatre.
+Young was cast as a last-minute replacement for Samira Wiley, who departed the production due to a medical condition.
+Young has stated that, due to the suddenness of her addition to the cast, she was only allowed five days of preparation prior to the beginning of technical rehearsals.
+Her performance was often cited as the strongest element of the show by critics.
+(Note: Attributed to multiple references:)